srg-ics-uplb/PCLSearch/README.md

 3. 1 container for AngularJS (Client)
 4. 1 container for GROBID (Paper metadata extractor)
 5. 1 container for Scrapy (Web Crawler)

+To start the development environment:

+`$sudo docker-compose up`